 - Reason for the New Course: CONS 405 will convey a fundamental skill set that is critical in most entry-level jobs in the field of conservation biology. - Relationship to Existing Programs: CONS 405 will be taught at the Smithsonian Mason School of Conservation and will follow from the foundational framework set by the CONS 404 Biodiversity Monitoring course.
-The course will be part of the Smithsonian Mason School of Conservation and could help fulfil credits for concentrations in the Biology-environmental and conservation biology concentration, Environmental and Science and Policyconservation concentration, the School of Integrative Studies- applied global conservation concentration, and the Environmental Studies and Sustainability conservation and sustainability concentration. - Relationship to Existing Courses: A course like this is currently not offered at GMU. - Semester of Initial Offering: Fall 2017 - Proposed Instructors: James McNeil, Stephanie Lessard-Pilon, Anneke Deluycker - Insert Tentative Syllabus Below
+The course will be part of the Smithsonian Mason School of Conservation and could help fulfil credits for concentrations in the Biology-environmental and conservation biology concentration, Environmental and Science and Policyconservation concentration, the School of Integrative Studies- applied global conservation concentration, and the Environmental Studies and Sustainability conservation and sustainability concentration. - Relationship to Existing Courses: A course like this is currently not offered at GMU.
+Geography and Geoinformation Science has some fundamental GIS courses, such as GGS 311 Introduction to GIS which covers some of the GIS that will be discussed and applied in CONS 405, but the landscape ecology portion of the course is not found anyplace else at GMU. - Semester of Initial Offering: Fall 2017 - Proposed Instructors: James McNeil, Stephanie Lessard-Pilon, Anneke Deluycker - Insert Tentative Syllabus Below

-CONS 405 - Landscape and Macrosystems Ecology 4 credits
+CONS 405 - Landscape Ecology and GIS 4 credits